davepinch/pinchy.cc/scratchpad.md

 title: "Scratchpad"
 hashtag: scratchpad
 ---
-he was but a thought --> this particular thought
----
 randomed-tagged functionality.
 A button to show a random cat. one cat at a time please --> button to show one cat at a time